Jacobin (politics): United Kingdom

 The conventionalized scrawny, French revolutionary sans-culottes Jacobin, was developed from about 1790 by British satirical artists James Gillray, Thomas Rowlandson and George Cruikshank.
 It was commonly contrasted with the stolid stocky conservative and well-meaning John Bull, dressed like an English country squire.
-C. L. R. James also used the term to refer to revolutionaries during the Haitian Revolution in his book The Black Jacobins.

 Thomas Paine was a believer in the French Revolution and supported the Girondins.
 At the same time, Protestant Dissenters seeking for relief from the Test and Corporation Acts supported the French Revolution at least in its early stages after seeing concessions to religious minorities by the French authorities in 1787 and in the Declaration of Rights of Man.
 Paine's publications enjoyed support by Painite Radical factions like the Manchester Constitutional Society.
 Prominent members of the Society who worked for the Radical Manchester Herald newspaper even contacted the Jacobin Club in France on 13 April 1792.
 Thus, Radicals were labeled Jacobins by their opponents.
 Regional Painite radicalism was incorrectly portrayed as English Jacobinism and were attacked by Conservative forces including Edmund Burke as early as 1791.
 The London Revolution Society also corresponded with the National Assembly starting in November 1789.
 Their letters were circulated among the regional Jacobin clubs, with around 52 clubs corresponding with the society by the spring of 1792.
 Other regional British revolutionary societies formed in centers of British Jacobinism.
 English Jacobins included the young Samuel Taylor Coleridge, William Wordsworth and others prior to their disillusionment with the outbreak of the Reign of Terror.
 Others, such as Paine, William Hazlitt and Whig statesman Charles James Fox, remained idealistic about the Revolution.